reserve-protocol/protocol/docs/solidity-style.md

 This should work without change for around 9M years, which is more than enough.

+### Collateral decimals

+`{decimals}`: [6, 21]

+The protocol only supports collateral tokens up to 21 decimals, and for these cases only supports balances up to `70e27`.
+Exceeding this could end up overflowing restrictions in GnosisTrade / EasyAuction, and end up in rounding issues accross the protocol.

 ## Function annotations

 All core functions that can be called from outside our system are classified into one of the following 3 categories: